rajsite/webvi-experiments/RichText/README.md

 3. **Document editor**.
 The primary content on the page and comparable to the feature set of a word processor.

-    Even more configurable than the blog level and may support sophisticated layouts like nested / mixed tables and lists, different views such as print vs web layout, advanced plugins, and powerful inline widgets.
+    Even more configurable than the blog level and may support sophisticated layouts like nested / mixed tables and lists, different views such as print vs web layout, advanced plugins, and powerful inline widgets / configuration dialogs.

 4. **Framework platform**.